unovue/radix-vue/docs/content/components/dropdown-menu.md

 <PropsTable
   :data="[
     {
+      name: 'modelValue',
+      type: 'string',
+      description: 'The value of the selected item in the group.', },
+    {
       name: 'asChild',
       required: false,
       type: 'boolean',
       default: 'false',
       description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
+  ]"
+/>

+<EmitsTable
+  :data="[
     {
-      name: 'value',
-      type: 'string',
-      description: 'The value of the selected item in the group.', },
-    {
-      name: 'onValueChange',
+      name: '@update:modelValue',
       type: '(value: string) => void',
-      typeSimple: 'function',
       description: 'Event handler called when the value changes.', },
   ]"